ThamerBaccouch/CTF-Writeups/b01lers-2020/kobayashi-maru/README.md

 **## kobayashi-maru**

-let's open IDA as a first step like always, and notice all of these functions :
+let's open IDA as a first step like always, we notice all of these functions :

 ![](https://i.ibb.co/cghG8Jk/func.png)